Live-Story/sanity-demo-commerce/README.md

 This example shows contents that include Live Story models.

 ### 1. Live Story main script
-In order to load Live Story contents successfully, you need to update the `<head>` content inside your `root.tsx` like the following, updating livestory script with your brand name `{BRAND}`
+In order to load Live Story contents successfully, you need to update the `<head>` content inside your `root.tsx` inside your storefront like the following, updating livestory script with your brand name `{BRAND}`

 ```javascript